nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">

 :exclamation: **Caution:**
 * You cannot undo the sort once you have applied it!
-* Sort will not affect the list permanently.
-Trackermon rearranges the show list one time after a successful sort command!
+* Trackermon will only rearrange the show list after each successful sort command!
 * A successful sort command followed by an add command will still result in the new show being added to the last index!
 </div>